greengem/vue-form-whg/README.md

    ```bash
    npm run test:e2e
    ```
-   Note: Playwright needs to be installed, see installation section of this document.
+   Note: Playwright needs to be installed, see the installation section.

 ## Usage

 ### Form Inputs and Validation

-- **Name**: Required, minimum 2 characters
+- **Name**: Required, minimum 2 characters.
-- **Email**: Required, must be a valid email format
+- **Email**: Required, must be a valid email format.
-- **Password**: Required, minimum 8 characters with at least one number
+- **Password**: Required, minimum 8 characters with at least one number.
-- **Confirm Password**: Required, has to match password value
+- **Confirm Password**: Required, must match the password.
-- **Date of Birth**: Optional, must be a past date
+- **Date of Birth**: Optional, must be a past date.
-- **Choice of Service**: Dropdown with options (Web Development, Mobile Development, SEO Services, Other)
+- **Choice of Service**: Dropdown with options (Web Development, Mobile Development, SEO Services, Other).
-  - If "Other" is selected, an additional text input for specifying the service appears
+  - If "Other" is selected, an additional text input for specifying the service appears.
-- **Terms and Conditions**: Checkbox, must be checked before submission
+- **Terms and Conditions**: Checkbox, must be checked before submission.

 ### Form Submission